Belle and Martin Marks

 Belle Hays was born on June 25, 1862, in Cleveland to Kaufman and Lizzie Hays.
 She met Martin Marks while he was traveling to Cleveland on business.
 They married on October 28, 1885, and he moved to Cleveland two years later.
 They had two children: Florence (Moss) and Ethyl (Kingsbacher).

 Martin A. Marks was born on February 6, 1853, in Madison, Wisconsin, the son of Aaron and Sarah Marks.
 He quit school at age 13, and as a young man became active in B’nai B’rith.
-He was appointed to the board of trustees of the Jewish Orphan Home in 1885.
+He joined the board of trustees of the Jewish Orphan Home in 1885.

 Belle was associated with the Cleveland Jewish Orphan Asylum and the Cleveland/Denver Hospital for consumptives (tuberculosis).